Jamie-Clayton/Docs/_posts/2026-05-16-containers-redis-tutorial.md

   - /devops/Containers-Tutorial.html
 ---
 > **Tutorial** — learning-oriented.
 By the end you will have a Redis server running in Docker, set and read a value from the CLI, and view it in a browser GUI.
+{: .prompt-info }

+This is a hands-on lesson that walks you, step by step, from nothing to a working Redis container you can poke at from both the command line and a browser.
+It's written for someone who has never touched Redis or Docker before — if that's you, you're in the right place.

+## Prerequisites

+You'll need two things in place before you start:

-This tutorial assumes Docker Desktop is installed and running on Windows, and that you have PowerShell 7 (`pwsh`) available.
-You don't need any prior Redis or Docker experience.
+- Docker Desktop installed and running on Windows.
+- PowerShell 7 (`pwsh`) available.

+No prior Redis or Docker experience is assumed.
+We'll explain each command as we go.

 ## What you will build